danth6961/tsp-rebalance-app/docs/module_weakness_review.md

 ### Patch Recommendations
 1. Add schema validation for config and state on load.
-2. Use atomic write patterns for JSON files.
+2. Use atomic file writes for JSON files.
 3. Separate daily-run log writes from confirmed transaction writes more explicitly.
 4. Derive defaults from `constants.py` only.